Skip to content

 A capability code is the string that links a DB capability row to a set of tools.
 When an agent has a capability with code = "my_tools", any tools registered under "my_tools" are attached to that agent.

-Rules: - Codes are simple lowercase strings: "base", "rag", "obviously_manage" - A single DB capability row can reference multiple codes via comma separation: "base,rag" — this activates both tool groups - A single tool can be registered under multiple codes — it will be deduplicated at runtime
+Rules: - Codes are simple lowercase strings: "base", "rag", "obviously_manage". - A single DB capability row can reference multiple codes using comma separation: "base,rag" — this activates both groups of tools. - A single tool can be registered under multiple codes — it will be deduplicated at runtime.

 Writing a Tool (LangChain)

-Tools are standard LangChain tools using the @tool decorator:
+Tools are standard LangChain tools.
+Use the @tool decorator:

 from langchain_core.runnables import RunnableConfig